NATO won't create '2nd-class' allies to soothe Russia, alliance head says | DW | 07.01.2022

 "We are ready to engage in arms control with Russia, conventional and nuclear, but that has to be reciprocal," Stoltenberg said.
 "We can't end up in a situation where we have second-class NATO members where NATO as an alliance is not allowed to protect them."

-In December, Russia shared a list of combined grievances and demands with the US which included an abrupt conclusion to NATO deployments on the alliance's eastern flank and an end to further NATO expansion.
+In December, Russia shared a list of combined grievances and demands with the US that included an end to NATO deployments on the alliance's eastern flank and no further NATO expansion.

-NATO has all but rejected these demands formally.
+NATO has all but formally rejected these demands, saying Russia would not have a veto on the alliance's membership or dictate its operations.
 Meanwhile, Moscow has sent roughly 100,000 troops to Ukraine's borders.

-Recently the leaders of Sweden and Finland, non-member states aligned with NATO, signaled that they see their decision to join NATO as their own right of self-determination in the wake of Russia's bellicose actions.
+Recently the leaders of Sweden and Finland, non-member states aligned with NATO, signaled that they see their decision to join NATO as their own right of self-determination in the wake of Russia's troop movements near the Ukraine border.

 After the meeting, Latvian Foreign Minister Edgars Rinkevics called it a "good meeting," and said on Twitter, "Unity of allies, efficient, collective defense and support to our partners are main elements to tackle aggressive behavior of Russia."